 In the course of their research, scientists at The Wistar Institute routinely use equipment and biological and chemical substances that may pose certain risks to human health and safety.
 The Institute has designed the summer research program for high school students to comply with applicable federal and state regulations for the use of such equipment and substances by minors.
 However, because it is impossible to eliminate all of the risks inherent in biomedical research, parents of participating students will be required to sign a permission form which outlines the Institute's research activities and provides consent for their children's participation in these activities.

 Interested students should submit a one-page letter describing their research interest and career goals.
-The letter should also include a phone number where the student can be contacted.
+The letter should also include a phone number/email address where the student can be contacted.
 A letter of recommendation from a science teacher and a transcript should also be submitted.
-The deadline for submission is March 22, 2013.
+The deadline for submission is March 28, 2014.
 This material should be sent to:

 Dr. William Wunner, Director, High School Training Program

 The Wistar Institute, 3601 Spruce Street, Philadelphia, PA 19104

 The selection process will include an interview of qualified candidates.

 Questions regarding this program can be directed to: